 - The 1798 Direct Tax, Rhode Island.
 As you can see on this Rhode Island Historical Society finding aid, “Direct Tax Records,” the federal government required the states in 1798 to compile “a particular list or description of each dwelling house” in order to create a tax assessment plan.
 The descriptions of the houses often covered size of the lot, dimensions of the house, number of windows, outbuildings, owner’s name, lessee’s name, etc. Luckily, Warwick is among the surviving records, which I viewed on microfilm.
 Since Jesse and Sarah married in 1795 in Warwick and were included in the 1800 census for Warwick I was hopeful that I would find them there.
 Alas, no, they were not in there, not even as tenants.
 There were no Andrews at all.
 But, if accurate, this lack of an entry may be telling me that Jesse and his bride were living with family, or living in nearby East Greenwich.

 - Maps.
-The Warwick Historical Society has an extraordinary collection of old maps online.
-I was amazed to find a map of the exact neighborhood and exact time period I wanted, that is, Apponaug 1805.
+I found a map of the exact neighborhood and exact time period I wanted, that is, Apponaug 1805, on a website that no longer exists.
 And, more amazingly, it contained a sketch of a Joseph Arnold house.
 Putting together the details on the map, what I learned from The Arnold Memorial, and an examination of deeds at the Warwick City Hall, I was able to eliminate THAT Joseph Arnold and his son, Joseph Franklin Arnold.
 That was a big help.

 - Another approach to the census.
 With a couple of Joseph Arnolds eliminated, I decided to look at every census record for Joseph Arnold in Warwick and East Greenwich, Rhode Island.
 Now that I had eliminated some Joseph Arnolds, it got easier.
 I identified two likely census records: